 The digital nomad community in Tbilisi is growing.
-Candy Treft (LOKAL’s founder) started the FB group Tbilisi Digital Nomads in the summer of 2019 and it’s well above 700 members.
+Candy Treft (LOKAL’s founder) started the FB group Tbilisi Digital Nomads in the summer of 2019 and it’s well above 2600 members.
 Because it’s small, you’ve got a chance to get to really know your fellow digital nomads here and become a part of the community.

 Our Favorite Tbilisi Digital Nomad Work Spots

 - LOKAL—The newest coworking place in Tbilisi.
 The internet is fast, the space is inviting, and the people are amazing.
 We host a ton of events, workshops, and networking opportunities here and like to think of ourselves as the Tbilisi digital nomad community builders.
-We’ve got a super chill environment with kitchen facilities and a great patio.
-Free coffee and tea.
-Beer and wine for purchase.
+We’ve got a super chill environment with a great patio and garden.